 Medical malpractice cases are among the most complicated in civil law.
 While some minor personal injury cases (like a fender bender that causes no serious injuries) can be handled without legal representation, it’s never advisable for an injured patient to attempt to file a medical malpractice lawsuit without the help of a qualified attorney.

-At Shrager & Sachs, we have over 80 years of combined experience working with victims of medical malpractice in Philadelphia.
+At Shrager, Sachs, & Blanco, we have over 80 years of combined experience working with victims of medical malpractice in Philadelphia.
 Questions about the difference between medical negligence and malpractice and other related matters are common among clients seeking legal options for recovery after injury.
 Our attorneys value the relationships we build with our clients, and we encourage potential clients to bring any questions they have to us.
 We always seek to provide answers in a way that addresses your concerns and speaks to your individual situation.